 - Using the Mac ROM-inator to boot from ROM for the Mac IIx, IIcx, IIci, IIfx, IIsi, and SE/30

-I’m sure there are other options, specifically using other brands of removable drives (e.g. Magneto-Optical and Floptical Drives).
+I’m sure there are other options, specifically using other brands and types of removable drives (e.g. Magneto-Optical and Floptical Drives).
 In most cases they can all be treated the same way as a SCSI Hard Drive, as long as you’ve inserted the removable disk in to the drive before you turn on your Macintosh.
-I plan to make guides for all of these options, and downloadable images that can be written to the various media.
+I plan to update this post and to make guides for additional options overtime, and if I can, with downloadable images that can be written to the various media.